 Chris “played” an old guitar of mine – I was slightly taken aback when he placed a large circular saw on it, but the results were fascinating.
 The photo left shows a brief soundcheck earlier in the evening.
 I knew a few of the faces in the audience, but they were all clearly ready for (indeed expecting) something unusual.

 The performance itself was quite a tense affair as I locked myself into the “mantra” feel Chris was creating, and I’m not used to a) performing with the audience sat a few feet away from me and b) playing at such low volume, but I think it worked.
 I have more gigs lined up this year with Chris and look forward to building on what we established here.
-Here’s a couple of reviews of the CD.
+Here’s a couple of reviews of the CD, which you can buy here.